 Squirrels And Raccoons

 For a raccoon it requires more work to enter an attic from the middle of the roof, the job entails clawing and chewing at the shingles and then the plywood.
 In most cases it starts with a squirrel that has made shelter in the attic by chewing through a weak roof.
 A smart raccoon expands the tennis ball sized entry point of a squirrel, and over a period of time it gains entry into the attic.

-When it comes to physical strength like a soffit damage as mentioned above, squirrels are not the perpetrators.
-Squirrels are agile and will only use their teeth to gain entry into homes.
+Squirrels are not known for physical strength like raccoons are.
+They are agile and will only use their teeth to gain entry into homes.
 Chewing damage is what squirrels are notorious for.
 Their entry points can be identified by tennis sized holes with teeth marks engulfing the edges of the surrounding material.
-Wood, plastic, and aluminum don’t stand a chance against squirrel teeth.
+Wood, plastic, and aluminum don’t stand a chance against squirrels.
 We use a high density galvanized carbon steel mesh to warranty all our squirrel removal work.

 During baby season, baby raccoons will be very vocal and will sound almost like birds chirping.
-The vicinity and volume of the noise will be noticeable if it’s in your attic, so don’t worry you won’t miss it.
-Baby squirrels will be harder to hear, but they would sound like sharp squeaking.
-In any case a proper wildlife removal technician would enter your attic in this season and ensure visually that there are no babies.
-Wildlife removal is complicated and damage to your walls may become a necessity when removing young-lings.
-Costs associated to removal may also increase depending on the extra steps required in order to safely and humanely remove the babies and reunite them with their mother.
-Our advice to you and your family is to have your raccoon and squirrel removals done before this season.
+The intensity of the noise will be noticeable if it’s in your attic, so don’t worry you won’t miss it.
+Baby squirrels will be harder to hear and normally inspections will reveal them.
+Some complications include having to cut ceiling and walls to remove babies when necessary.
+Our advice to our readers is to have your raccoon and squirrel removal service done before this season.
 It’s also important to note that squirrels give birth twice a year, once in March and another in August.